CareerLattice/.github/profile/README.md

 # Focus Areas of CareerLattice

-CareerLattice specifically focuses on the following SDGs:
+CareerLattice specifically focuses on the following SDGs (focusing on 8th SDG):

 - **No Poverty (Goal 1):** By providing job opportunities and career development, we aim to reduce poverty and improve the economic stability of individuals and communities.
 - **Zero Hunger (Goal 2):** We collaborate with organizations to support sustainable practices that contribute to reducing hunger and ensuring food security.